jamesaoverton/obo-tutorial/docs/ontology-development.md

 3. The [textual definition](http://purl.obolibrary.org/obo/IAO_0000115) is the most important annotation because it expresses the meaning of your term.
 Definitions should have Aristotelian form: "An A is a B that C" where A is your new term, B is the parent term, and C spells out how A is a special kind of B. Every term needs one and only one textual definition, in American English, and definitions must be unique across the OBO Foundry.
 (See also the OBO Foundry Principle on [textual definitions](http://www.obofoundry.org/wiki/index.php/FP_006_textual_definitions).)

 4. Every textual definition should have a [definition source](http://purl.obolibrary.org/obo/IAO_0000119).
-If you created the definition, then that source would be you, and we'll record your name.
+If you created the definition, then that source would be you.
 If the definition was adapted from Wikipedia or some other website, then this annotation should contain the permanent URL.
 If it was adapted from a paper, use its [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier) or PubMed URL.

 5. The logical definition of a term is almost as important as the textual definition.
 I say "almost" because, in case of misunderstandings, the textual definition takes precedence.
 The logical definition expresses the meaning of the term in a machine-readable way using the [Web Ontology Language (OWL) version 2](http://www.w3.org/TR/owl2-overview/).
 Most OBO terms are OWL Classes (i.e. general nouns) and every one of these requires a single parent class.
 Many of them have more complex logical definitions.
 If you aren't comfortable specifying a logical definition, that's fine.
 Ontology developers will be happy to help create one based on your textual definition.

 6. One or more [example of usage](http://purl.obolibrary.org/obo/IAO_0000112) annotations can really clarify the meaning of a term.
 While the textual definition must be general enough to cover all cases, the examples provide specific cases that show the term in action.
 Examples of usage can be common cases that demonstrate the prototypical usage, or uncommon edge cases that delimit the scope of the term.
 While not strictly required, every new term should have one or more examples of usage.

-7. Finally, we want to give you credit for your work.
-We will add one or more [term editor](http://purl.obolibrary.org/obo/IAO_0000117) annotations with your name, and the names of others who have collaborated on creating this term.
+7. Finally, OBO developers want to give you credit for your work.
+They will add one or more [term editor](http://purl.obolibrary.org/obo/IAO_0000117) annotations with your name, and the names of others who have collaborated on creating the term.

 ### TermGenie